ladjs/lad/README.md

 ## Get Started

-We strictly support Mac and Ubuntu-based operating systems (Windows _might_ work).
+We strictly support Mac and Ubuntu-based operating systems (we do not support Windows).

 ### Requirements